TEXT-S&P summary: Tata Motors Ltd.

 Rationale

-The rating on India-based automaker Tata Motors Ltd. reflects the significant investments required at the company’s fully owned subsidiary Jaguar Land Rover PLC (JLR; BB-/Positive/--).
-The rating also reflects the highly competitive and capital intensive nature of the global automaker industry and Tata Motors’ weak position in the intensely competitive domestic passenger vehicle segment.
-Tata Motors’ dominant position in the Indian commercial vehicle market and JLR’s improving operating performance temper the above weaknesses.
-JLR accounts for about 60% of Tata Motors’ consolidated revenues and two-thirds of the company’s EBITDA.
+The rating on India-based automaker Tata Motors Ltd. reflects the weak business risk profile of the company’s fully owned U.K. subsidiary Jaguar Land Rover PLC (JLR; B+/Positive/--).
+JLR is making significant investments in technology and product development, which may weaken its adjusted margins.
+In addition, the automobile industry remains highly competitive and capital intensive.
+The company’s dominant market position in the growing Indian commercial vehicle market and the improving operating performance of JLR partly offset the above weaknesses.

-We assess Tata Motors’ business risk profile to be “fair” and its financial risk profile as “significant”, as our criteria define these terms.
+Tata Motors’ consolidated adjusted EBITDA margins for the fiscal year ending March 31, 2012, are likely to be stronger than our estimates because of the improvement in JLR’s performance.
+We expect the company to outperform our estimated EBITDA margin of 6% and ratio of adjusted debt to EBITDA of 3x at the end of fiscal 2012.

-The global automaker industry is intensely competitive and highly capital intensive, in our view.
-New product development and technology to meet the industry’s increasingly stringent fuel economy, safety, and emission standards require significant recurring investment.
-We believe that these investments are vital to support the growth of the Land Rover brand, allow the repositioning of the less-successful Jaguar brand, and help JLR reduce emission to comply with regulation.
-JLR is scaling up its investments to about GBP2.0 billion in the fiscal year ending March 31, 2013.
-In our view, JLR will spend over GBP2.0 billion annually over the next few years.
-We expect this expenditure to result in negative operating cash flows for Tata Motors, and slightly impair the company’s profitability and restrict any material improvement in its credit metrics.
+We also expect JLR to outperform our revenue growth and profitability estimates for fiscal 2012.
+The company’s operating and financial performance for the nine months ended December 2011 was better than we had expected, mainly because of strong sales of Land Rover brands.
+Robust growth in China, continued growth in other key markets, and a launch of a new model ‘Evoque’ supported sales.
+JLR’s margins were also higher than our estimates due to the higher sales and better price realization stemming from a good product-mix.
+JLR accounts for the majority of Tata Motors’ consolidated earnings and EBITDA.